fbilo22/API_Exercise/README.md

-# Kegshoe_Task
+# API Exercice
-Kegshoe Take Home Task
+API Creation Exercise

-I created 2 separate folders for Problem 1 and Problem 2
+There are 2 folders for 2 problems to be solved.
 In each folder there is a readme.md file where I detail my thoughts and solution